-The definition of a framization of the Temper\-ley-Lieb algebra of type $\mathtt{A}$ and the subsequent construction of invariants for framed and classical knots and links were studied extensively by the second author together with Juyumaya, Kontogeorgis and Lambropoulou in \cite{go, gojukola, gojukola2}.
-As mentioned earlier, it is a well known fact that the Temperley-Lieb algebra of type $\mathtt{A}$ can be obtained as the quotient of the algebra ${\rm H}_n(u)$ over a two-sided ideal that is generated by the following elements:
+The framization of the Temper\-ley-Lieb algebra of type $\mathtt{A}$ and the derived invariants for framed and classical links were studied extensively by Goundaroulis and collaborators \cite{go, gojukola, gojukola2}.
+As mentioned earlier, it is a well known fact that the Temperley-Lieb algebra of type $\mathtt{A}$ can be obtained as the quotient of the algebra ${\rm H}_n(u)$ modulo the two-sided ideal that is generated by the following elements:

-In analogy, the framization of the Temperley-Lieb algebra of type $\mathtt{A}$ is defined as a quotient algebra of the Yokonuma-Hecke algebra of type $\mathtt{A}$, ${\rm Y}_{d,n}(u)$ \cite{ju} however, in contrast to the classical case, such a quotient is not unique in the case of framization.
-The quotient algebra that eventually is chosen is the most natural with respect to the topological purposes of constructing invariants for framed and classical knot and links.
+Similarly, the framization of the Temperley-Lieb algebra of type $\mathtt{A}$ is defined as a quotient of the Yokonuma-Hecke algebra of type $\mathtt{A}$, which is denoted by ${\rm Y}_{d,n}(u)$ \cite{ju}.
+However, such a quotient is not unique in the case of framization.
+As mentioned in the introduction, the quotient algebra that eventually is chosen is the most natural with respect to the construction of new, non-trivial invariants for framed and classical knot and links.

-The first quotient algebra that was studied is the Yokonuma-Temperley-Lieb algebra \cite{gojukola}, ${\rm YTL}_{d,n}(u)$ proved to be too restrictive and, as a consequence, basic pairs of framed links were not distinguished.
-For this reason this quotient algebra was discarded as a potential candidate for the framization of the Temperley-Lieb algebra however, the Jones polynomial was recovered from this construction.
-The second candidate was the {\it Complex Reflection Temperley-Lieb algebra}, ${\rm CTL}_{d,n}(u)$ \cite{gojukola2}.
-In contrast to the case of ${\rm YTL}_{d,n}(u)$, the invariants that are derived from ${\rm CTL}_{d,n}(u)$ proved to coincide either with those from the algebra ${\rm Y}_{d,n}(u)$ or with those that are derived from the actual Framization of the Temperley-Lieb algebra \cite[Proposition~10]{gojukola2}.
+The first quotient algebra that was studied is the Yokonuma-Temperley-Lieb algebra \cite{gojukola}, denoted ${\rm YTL}_{d,n}(u)$, and proved to be too restrictive.
+As a consequence, basic pairs of framed links were not distinguished.
+For this reason this algebra was discarded as a potential candidate for the framization of the Temperley-Lieb algebra however, the Jones polynomial was recovered from this construction.
+The second candidate was the {\it Complex Reflection Temperley-Lieb algebra}, denoted ${\rm CTL}_{d,n}(u)$ \cite{gojukola2}.
+In contrast to the case of ${\rm YTL}_{d,n}(u)$, the invariants that are derived from ${\rm CTL}_{d,n}(u)$ proved to coincide either with those from the algebra ${\rm Y}_{d,n}(u)$ or with those that are derived from the actual framization of the Temperley-Lieb algebra \cite[Proposition~10]{gojukola2}.
 This result is consistent with the fact that the algebra ${\rm CTL}_{d,n}(u)$ is isomorphic to a direct sum of matrix algebras over tensor products of Temperley-Lieb and Iwahori-Hecke algebras \cite{ChPou2}.
 Thus, the quotient algebra ${\rm CTL}_{d,n}(u)$ is also discarded as a potential candidate for the framization of the Temperley-Lieb algebra.